 Meta facebook tracking pixel

-The emotional toll of cancer can lead to anxiety, depression and stress.
-Oncology social workers are experts in helping people find ways to cope with these issues for both those with a cancer diagnosis and their loved ones.
+Cancer can lead to anxiety, depression, stress and more.
+Oncology social workers are experts in helping people find ways to cope, including:

 Improve communication with your health care team.
-The relationship you have with your health care team can make a big difference in how you cope with your diagnosis and related challenges.
-The more you feel that you can openly discuss any matters of concern to you, the better you are likely to feel about your care overall.
-An oncology social worker can provide guidance and tips on ways to improve communication with your health care team.
-They can help you ensure your needs are being met, advocate for yourself and help you become an active participant in your treatment and care.
+Your relationship with your health care team can make a big difference.
+The more you feel that you can discuss any matters of concern, the better you are likely to feel.
+An oncology social worker can provide advice and guidance.

 Find reliable information.
 One of the biggest challenges for people with cancer is sorting through different treatment options.
-There is a vast amount of information available on the internet, some of it unreliable.
-Oncology social workers can help you find trustworthy materials from reliable sources to help you make an informed decision about the type of treatment you choose to pursue.
+Oncology social workers can help you find reliable information from trustworthy sources to help you make an informed decision about treatment.

 Browse by Diagnosis